 For a more traditional skating experience, head to the Wiener Eislauf-Verein at 22 Lothringerstraße, near Stadtpark.
 This massive 6,000m² rink offers a classic rectangular layout, perfect for skating purists who need more space to express themselves on the ice.
 Located on the south side of the 1st district, it’s a 2 minute walk from the Stadtpark U-Bahn station (U4).

-Winter in Vienna also offers the perfect excuse to have a look inside its world-class museums and historic sites.
+Winter in Vienna provides the perfect excuse to have a look around some of its world-class museums and historic sites.
 With fewer outdoor distractions, now’s the time to dive headfirst into art, history, and science like never before.
-And if that sounds too much like hard work, then bring a kid so you’ve got an excuse to visit some of the really fun ones too.
+If that sounds too much like hard work, just bring a kid so you’ve got an excuse to visit some of the fun ones.

 For lovers of fine art and history, you can’t go wrong with these iconic venues: